-The Corporation's primary source of credit risk to its accounts receivable results from customers failing to discharge their payment obligations for electricity consumed and billed, as they come due.
+The Corporation's primary source of credit risk to its trade and other receivables results from customers failing to discharge their payment obligations for electricity consumed and billed, as they come due.

-The carrying amount of accounts receivable is reduced, to the extent deemed necessary by management's judgment, through the use of ECLs with the amount of such during the year recognized in net income.
-Subsequent recoveries of accounts receivable previously recorded as impaired are credited to net income.
+The carrying amount of trade and other receivables is reduced, to the extent deemed necessary by management's judgment, through the use of ECLs with the amount of such during the year recognized in net income.
+Subsequent recoveries of trade and other receivables previously recorded as impaired are credited to net income.